Please read the following information carefully. If you have any questions, you can contact RDAM's International Office:

 Applications are processed as soon as possible, and we strive to have an answer for all applicants around mid-May.

 The result of the assessment is sent directly to both the international coordinator at the applicant's home institution and to the applicant.

 Note that the applicant needs to accept the offer for exchange in the online application system to confirm acceptance.

 RDAM may withdraw an offer of admission if the applicant does not confirm the offer within the specified deadline.

-RDAM only accepts applications in the online application system EASY.
-RDAM does not accept applications through email or regular post.
+RDAM only accepts applications in the online application system EASY, and RDAM does not accept applications through email or regular post.